Frederick Ravid (pronounced like “David”) is not your typical Investment professional.

 Frederick studied at the University of Chicago and The American Conservatory of Music where he pursued a dual major in English Literature and Concert Piano Performance/Composition.
 He had the privilege to study under world-renowned concert pianist/pedagogue William Browning, and later with respected composer Hugo Norden.
 Frederick received a Bachelors of Arts in Theology under Dr. Vincent Rossi, Theologian for the American Exarchate of the Patriarchate of Jerusalem.

-Frederick Ravid has two university-aged children, enjoys family life, sailing, bicycling, camping, research and writing.
-He remains an avid musician and performing artist, sponsored by major music and media companies.
-In his creative moments, he is involved in directing production of music and documentary film projects, and was founder of Steinberg Institute, which supported 375 media studios in over 20 countries.
+Frederick Ravid has two children, enjoys family life, ocean distance swimming, sailing, bicycling, camping, research and writing.
+He remains an avid musician and performing artist, is a member of the Colorado Symphony Chorus, and sponsored by major music and media companies.
+In his creative moments, he has been involved in producing music and documentary film projects.
+He was founder of Steinberg Institute, which supported 375 media studios in over 20 countries.